+recurring 1 rojects und

-Project Title Preparation of the Annual Budget
+Project Title Preparation of the Annual Budget 2024/25- 2027/28

-Project Number TBA
+Project Number FN-2023-0001

 Sector Support

-Project Description Drafting Budget for 2024/25- 2027/28 for consultation with stakeholders by mid - 2022 November.
-The Draft and Final Budgets are then prepared and submitted to MOFPS by 2022 November 30 and December 31 respectively.
+Project Description Drafting Budget for 2024/25- 2027/28 for consultation with stakeholders by mid - 2023 November.
+The Draft and Final Budgets are then prepared and submitted to MOFPS by 2023 November 30 and December 31 respectively.

 Start Date 2023 August

 End Date 2024 March

-Project Title Annual External Audit

-Project Title Project Number Annual External Audit TBA
+Project Title Annual External Audit 2023

-Project Number TBA
+Project Number FN-2023-0002

+Sector Support

-Project Number Sector TBA Support Facilitate the execution of the external audit leading to the preparation of the audited financial
+Project Description Facilitate the execution of the external audit leading to the preparation of the audited financial statements for inclusion in the annual report.

+Start Date 2023 March

+End Date 2023 July

 Project Title SAGE 300 Upgrade

-Project Number ТВА
+Project Number FN-2022-0001

 Sector Support

 Project Description Upgrade to ensure that new features available are recognized and of use in the operations of the OUR.

 Start Date 2022 November

 End Date 2023 May